Trauma-Informed Teaching: A Practical GuideTrauma-Informed Teaching: A Practical Guide for Schools: practical strategies for teachers

 Schools must tell staff about employee assistance programmes.
 They should also provide counselling referrals and occupational health support.
 This ensures all staff have access to vital resources.

 Leadership modelling.
 Senior leaders set the tone.
 If leaders speak openly about the emotional demands of the work, take rest seriously, and model self-care, they signal that wellbeing is valued.
-If they do not, staff will not seek help even when they need it.

 The teacher wellbeing and workload crisis in the UK (DfE, 2019) is not unrelated to the demands of working with increasingly complex learner needs.
 Addressing vicarious trauma is not a luxury.
 It is a workforce sustainability issue.